yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intro/index.md

 Takeaways:
 - `Line 1` declares a variable that stores the `button` element
 - `Line 3` creates an event listener.
 Our program will now be "on the lookout" for a click that takes place on the button.
 It won't listen for clicks anywhere else.
 It won't listen to any other events on that button.
-Just a click and just on that button.
+Just a click and only on that button.
 When that button is clicked, it will call the function `doSomething`.
 - `Line 5` declares the function `doSomething`.
-It is just a set of directions, waiting around to do its job.
+It's just a set of directions, waiting around to do its job.
 It will be called when the button is clicked.

 ### Event Handlers

-The event listener is responsible for monitoring an element for events, and doing something when the event occurs.
-The **event handler** is the function that is called when the event occurs.
+The event listener is responsible for monitoring an element for an event and doing something when the event occurs.
+The **event handler** is the function that's called when the event occurs.
 In our previous example, the function `doSomething` was our event handler.
 These terms are commonly used interchangeably.

 <div class="try-it">
   <h2>Try It: Event Listeners & Handlers</h2>